MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ![Loading data from a simple unstructured text file](../images/textrawnavigator.png)

 There's only one thing you can configure on this dialog, which is the **File Origin** dropdown select.
-This lets you select [which character set](https://docs.microsoft.com/windows/win32/intl/code-page-identifiers) was used to generate the file.
-Currently, character set is not inferred, and UTF-8 will only be inferred if it starts with a [UTF-8 BOM](https://docs.microsoft.com/globalization/encoding/byte-order-mark).
+This dropdown lets you select [which character set](https://docs.microsoft.com/windows/win32/intl/code-page-identifiers) was used to generate the file.
+Currently, character set isn't inferred, and UTF-8 will only be inferred if it starts with a [UTF-8 BOM](https://docs.microsoft.com/globalization/encoding/byte-order-mark).

 ![File culture selection for Text/CSV](../images/textfileorigindropdown.png)